eslam2010011/FastChat/README.md

 # Usage
-Step 1 : The best place to initialize the Chat SDK is in the onCreate method of your Application subclass.
+Step 1 : The best place to initialize the Fast Chat is in the onCreate method of your Application subclass.
 ```java
 public class BaseApplication extends MultiDexApplication {

     @Override